Section 8 notice received. You do not have to leave.

 How section 8 possession works — step by step.

-Section 8 notices must use Form 3, updated for the Renters’ Rights Act 2025.
-If your landlord used an old version of the form, the notice may be invalid.
+Section 8 notices must use the form prescribed under the Housing Act 1988 (as amended by the Renters’ Rights Act 2025).
+If your landlord used an old or unofficial version, the notice may be invalid.
 Start My Claim checks this automatically.

 The grounds explained